 Note: the Institute has physical presence in Oregon; however, there is no sales tax in this state.

-The Institute has physical presence in the following seven states (and localities), where it is required to pay sales and use tax:
+The Institute has physical presence in the following five states (and localities), where it is required to pay sales and use tax:

 STATES NOT EXEMPT FROM SALES AND USE TAX